AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 last_updated: 2020-10-02
 ---

 Want to make a personal website or blog and share it with the world?
 Then you've come to the right place!
-This is the only guide you'll need for getting started with Jekyll.
+This is the only guide you'll need on getting started with Jekyll.
 I'll take you from zero to hero with Jekyll and help you understand all the fundamentals.

-{% include picture.html img="thumbnail-large.png" alt="Jekyll and GitHub Pages." %}

 I moved my old site from pure HTML and CSS to Jekyll a while back and immediately fell in love.
 There's very little that Jekyll doesn't allow you to accomplish, so it's a perfect, lightweight option for beginners and veterans alike.